Events in Dubrovnik

 Christmas in Dubrovnik

-The city now hosts a very event-filled Dubrovnik Winter Festival (30th November 2025 to 6th January 2026) which starts at the beginning of December through into early January.
-The Festival includes a Christmas Fair – with traditional Christmas sweet treats and drinks, plus little trinkets on sale – carols and other fun concerts; gastro events (watch out for traditional Dalmatian Christmas dish bakalar – cod – being offered); kids’ events and events involving Santa!
+The city now hosts a very fun-filled Dubrovnik Winter Festival which runs from late November into early January.
+The Festival includes a Christmas Fair – with traditional Christmas sweet treats and drinks, plus little trinkets on sale – carols and many other fun concerts on Stradun; gastro events (watch out for traditional Dalmatian Christmas dish bakalar – cod – being offered); kids’ events and events involving Santa!

 Sweet Week is run by the humanitarian organisation Deša in the run-up to Christmas.
 Take part in their workshops which will teach you how to make a range of sweet delicacies.